 Another short (2:39) online tour of Visions Of Peace can be viewed at https://photos.app.goo.gl/MecXE4GWY73kMpjMA

 The mission of the exhibit is to transform the world by encouraging peace and human rights through art education based on the United Nations Convention On The Rights Of The Child (www.ohchr.org/en/professionalinterest/pages/crc.aspx).
 Artists are youth ranging from kindergarten through 12th grade.

 To arrange a private, small-scale viewing of the exhibit, contact Clara Lawrence, Gallery Director, at 248-863-7705.

 Cosponsored by the Wayne State University Center For Peace and Conflict Studies (www.clas.wayne.edu/CPCS) and the Swords Into Plowshares Peace Center and Gallery.
-The exhibit itself will continue through the summer of 2020.
+The exhibit itself will continue through the end of December of 2020.

 .Peace Center & Gallery Updates

 Swords into Plowshares Announces Annual Memorial Scholarship Awards